Abdelrhmanmansoor/tf1-frontend/DELIVERY.md

 ---

-## 🏆 What is SportX Platform?
+## 🏆 What is TF1 Platform?

-SportX is **the first comprehensive sports networking platform in Egypt and the Middle East** - think of it as "LinkedIn for Sports"!
+TF1 is **the first comprehensive sports networking platform in Egypt and the Middle East** - think of it as "LinkedIn for Sports"!

 ### The Vision